AxlWest/Steganography/README.md

 Steganography is a final year project for my BSc computer games development

-This program will use steganography to hide text within images This has many uses such as hiding enemy data within there textures
+This program will use steganography to hide text within images This has many uses such as hiding enemy data within their textures

-The program is currently in the start of its development
+The program is fully operational